How to Make a Lamp

 My lamp is obviously the size of a water jug.
 Have you ever noticed when you take pictures of things in your house that accessories and items often appear smaller than they really are?
 Or sometimes they appear larger, it all depends.

 But in real life, the scale of this lamp was a big deal to me because of the high ceilings in the entry.
 I didn’t want a tiny lamp on this table.
 I like big lamps, I cannot lie.
 In fact, truth be told, I’d rather have a few bolder accessories than a thousand little things teetering on a table or mantel.
 But that’s just me.
-In fact, one of my very first posts talked about using fewer but bolder accessories.
-Bigger and bolder is just a good timeless rule.
+Less is more.

 Because my lamp started out its life as a glass water jug, notice how the words are upside down since they are designed to be used with the spout down.
 That is part of the character of the lamp, right?
 Right.